DAACS/documentation/README.md

 					   force = FALSE)
 ```

-Once installed, you can start a webserver on your computer using the following command:
+Once installed, you can start a web server on your computer using the following command:

 ```
 blogdown::serve_site()